SuperpowersCorp/refactorio/README.md

                                available
       -h,--help                Show this help text

+## Major Modes

+In all modes Refactorio traverses one or more files executing a `ByteString -> ByteString` function on them.
+For a given file if the function does not change the input then no output is logged for that file.
+If the function does change the file then what happens next is dependent on the mode:

+### Ask Mode (-a / --ask)

+This is the default mode.
+In this mode Refactorio will show you the changes that it's about to make and prompt you on a file by file basis whether you want to accept the changes or not.
+If you accept, the file will be replaced, if not the file will be left intact (or you can 'Q'uit at any time).

+### Preview Mode (-p / --preview)

+In this mode Refactorio will just show all the changes that it would make, but not touch any files.
+You can think of it sort of like a `--dry-run`.

+### Review Mode (-r / --review)

+In this mode Refactorio will make changes to all files without asking but will show the full set of changes as they are made.

+### Modify Mode (-m / --modify)

+This is basically a `--quiet` style mode that makes all changes without confirmation and just reports which files changed with no further details.

 ## Examples

 Here are a few examples to whet your appetite.
 For more see [examples](examples/).